NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_study_structure.md

 -	**Scheduled visit**.
 This is the normal visits scheduled in a study and visible in the schedule of activities
 -	**Unscheduled visit**.
 This is primarily a technical placeholder for events happening outside normal visits and not visible in the schedule of activities
 -	**Non Visit**.
 This is primarily a technical placeholder for data that are not visit related.
 This visit type is not visible in the schedule of activities
 -	**Special visit**.
 Other visits without specific timing but related to data collection.
 An example is early treatment discontinuation, where certain data are to be collected, but not at the timing of the planned End of Treatment visit.
-The special visit is always related to another visit and is shown in the schedule of activites as visit VXXA.
+The special visit is always related to another visit and is shown in the schedule of activities as visit VXXA.

 ![Screenshot - Special Visit added as related to visit 10 End of Treatment](./img/guide_sstruct_06.png) {: class="imageParagraph"}